University of Medicine and Health Sciences

 The University of Medicine and Health Sciences (also known as UMHS) is a private, for-profit medical school located in Basseterre, Saint Kitts in the Caribbean.
 UMHS confers upon its graduates the Doctor of Medicine (MD) degree.
 The university also has a 5th semester campus in Portland, Maine and an administrative office in New York, New York.
+The University of Medical and Health Sciences has acquired the Ross family owned previously affiliated International University of Nursing.